SitanHuang/ledg/README.md

                 --count
                         Show graph of numbers of entries rather than sum

+        register [--daily] [--weekly] [--biweekly] [--monthly] [--quarterly]
+                 [--yearly] [--hide-zero=true]
+                 [--skip-book-close] [--csv] [--invert]
+                 [ <account filter 1> <account filter 2> ... ] [--skip=]
+                Default: --hide-zero to:@tomorrow from:@min
+                displays matched transferse with amounts and a running total.
+                Without a reporting interval, individual transfers are shown instead of grouping together

+                --invert
+                        negates all amounts

+                --hide-zero
+                        Default: true
+                        hide rows that are zeroes when used with reporting interval

+                --skip=yyyy-mm-dd
+                        hides rows up until this date but keep cumulative sum from before

+                --csv
+                        tabulate data in csv (exporting for other use)

         history [--daily] [--weekly] [--biweekly] [--monthly] [--quarterly]
                 [--yearly] [--cumulative] [--cumulative-columns=num list]
                 [--skip-book-close=true] [--epoch] [--csv] [--iso]